-Our analyses of nearly 1.5 million (and growing) data points revealed several macro-level trends shared within my book, Crossing the Digital Faultline: 10 Leadership Rules to Win in the Age of Digitalization and Uncertainty.
+Our analyses of nearly 1.5 million (and growing) data points revealed several macro-level trends shared within my book, Crossing the Digital Faultline: 10 Rules of Highly Successful Leaders in Digitalization.
 We learned how successful companies develop their vision and priorities, what technologies they adopt and at what pace, various execution models, success factors for organizational change, and ways to measure success.

 What the 7% of companies that were successful have in common: “The Methodical Innovator”